ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 ### Move Animation Options
 There are a large number of animation components in the game, that are often used in conjunction with each other to create the overall move animations.
 There are some resources available to view/inspect the vanilla animations to get ideas for how to take elements of them and build custom animations.
 A [later section (Move Animations)](#move-animations) of the page will deal with editing animations specifically, but these resources can help with viewing vanilla animations in action without having to test individually in-game.
-- **External Resource:** [TwilightPrincess's YouTube video of all Animations](https://www.youtube.com/watch?v=gukPRu2iZ_w) - See time-index in the comments, ordered by Move ID.
+- **External Resource:** [TwilightPrincess's YouTube video of all Generation IV Move Animations](https://www.youtube.com/watch?v=gukPRu2iZ_w) - See time-index in the comments, ordered by Move ID.
 - **Wiki Resource:** [Generation IV Move Animations list](/docs/generation-iv/resources/move_animations/) - Sourced/linked from Bulbapedia, filterable & sortable table.

 ------------------------------